qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single:rendering quality

-|qg| has an option to influence the rendering quality of the map.
-Choose menu
-option :menuselection:`Settings --> Options`, click on the :guilabel:`Rendering`
-tab and select or deselect |checkbox| :guilabel:`Make lines appear less jagged at the expense of some drawing performance`.
+QGIS has an option to influence the rendering quality of the map.
+Choose menu option :menuselection:`Settings --> Options`, click on the :guilabel:`Rendering` tab and select or deselect |checkbox| :guilabel:`Make lines appear less jagged at the expense of some drawing performance`.